 ARTICLE VI – Officers

 Section 1.
-The officers of the Association shall be a President, a President-Elect, a Vice President, a Vice President-Elect, and a Secretary-Treasurer.
+The officers of the Association shall be a President, a President-Elect, a Past President, a Vice President, a Vice President-Elect, and a Secretary-Treasurer.

 Section 2.
 The President shall be the chief officer of the Association, subject to the Board of Directors.
 The President shall preside at meetings of the general membership of the Association, the Board of Directors, and the Executive Committee.
-Except as otherwise provided by a motion duly adopted at any meeting of the Board of Directors, the President shall sign for the Association all formal instruments and agreements; make an annual report of the affairs of the Association to the membership within 3 months of the end of the year; and name all persons, including the chair, who are to start their terms on appointive committees or serve as representatives to other scientific or learned societies during the President’s term of office.
+Except as otherwise provided by a motion duly adopted at any meeting of the Board of Directors, the President shall sign for the Association all formal instruments and agreements and make an annual report of the affairs of the Association to the membership no less than once per year.
+The President shall be responsible for making all appointments of individuals to committee positions (including committee chairs) or as representatives to other scientific or learned societies that are expected to become vacant during the year following the President’s term of office or that become vacant unexpectedly during the President’s term of office.